surol/ng2-resrc/README.md

 ================================

 Rike enhances Angular `Http` service by supporting custom protocols and reporting request processing events.
-This allows to report request status and report errors in a generic way.
+This allows to report request status and errors in a generic way.

 Rike defines resources as injectable Angular services.
-An operations performed on these resources are reported as events.
+Operations performed on these resources are reported as events.

-See the API documentation for the detailed description.
+See the API documentation for more detailed description.

 Usage
 -----